Great Blue Hole Belize

 Have you ever questioned why the Blue Hole exists or why it is such a big deal?
 There are several blue hole’s in the world, but Belize has the largest one.
 If you’re considering visiting Belize, you may want to know more about the Great Blue Hole before arriving.
-Here’s some background information on the Great Blue Hole in Belize.
+Belize Blue Hole diving is a major attraction for the country and bucket list item for travellers.

 How deep is it?